-Assessment support staff in the UGA Center for Teaching and Learning (CTL) will provide feedback annually on any reports submitted.
+Assessment support staff in the Office of Instruction will provide feedback annually on any reports submitted.
 Please be patient—UGA has well over 400 programs submitting annual assessment reports.
-CTL staff will also follow up with any programs who do not submit annual reports.
+Assessment staff will also follow up with any programs who do not submit annual reports.

 Academic Program Review Feedback

 If your program would benefit from off-cycle feedback on existing or emerging assessment practice, you can request assistance from Dr. Katie Burr, Director of Assessment in the Office of Instruction at firstname.lastname@example.org.

 Purpose of Feedback

 All feedback is formative—intended to help program faculty improve the usefulness and efficiency of assessment in future cycles.
 The criteria used as the basis for feedback are derived from the commonly held best practices in learning outcomes assessment as defined by the American Association for Higher Education (2004):

 - Programs should have clearly defined student learning outcomes that focus on knowledge, skills, and competencies.
 These outcomes should be measurable.

 - Assessment measures should clearly address the degree to which student attain the defined learning out-comes.

 - Assessment measures should be independent from course grades and teaching evaluations.

 - Multiple assessment methods should be used.
 A mix of direct and indirect assessment is recommended.